AlejandroMoc/Sim_FurnaceRobot/README.md

 # Furnace Robot Simulation

-Simulation of robots cleaning up trash in a grid-based environment.
+Simulation of robots cleaning up coal blocks in a grid-based environment.
 Uses Python and the Mesa framework for agent-based modeling and interactive visualization.

 ## Instructions